New York State and Federal Income Tax Filing Deadlines Moved to July 15

 - New York Enacts Law Providing Job Protection and Pay for New Yorkers Quarantined as a Result of COVID-19

 Given the fluidity of this rapidly developing situation, we encourage you to reach out to a member of the Keane & Beane Trust and Estates Practice Group with questions regarding specific situations.
 We note that there are legislative developments in Congress and New York which impact each of these questions, and which we are closely monitoring.
 Because of the frequent developments, you should consult counsel regarding specific questions.

 We understand many of you have concerns about your income tax or other tax returns.
 We’re listening and taking steps to help.

-As always, if you have any questions on trust and estates issues or need immediate assistance, please email Steven A. Schurkman David Glasser, Patrick J. O’Sullivan, Jeffrey A. Cohen or Sarah A. Steckler, White Plains based counsel at Keane & Beane, P.C. and members of the firm’s coronavirus response team.
+As always, if you have any questions on trust and estates issues or need immediate assistance, please email Steven A. Schurkman David Glasser, Patrick J. O’Sullivan, or Jeffrey A. Cohen White Plains based counsel at Keane & Beane, P.C. and members of the firm’s coronavirus response team.